ipvm-wg/spec/workflow/README.md

 ## 2.1.5 Defaults

-The OPTIONAL global `defaults` object (FIXME section X.Y) sets the configuration for the workflow itself, and defaults for tasks.
+The OPTIONAL `defaults` field configures default [configs](#3-configuration) for tasks.

 ## 2.1.6 Tasks

-The `tasks` field contains all of the IPVM [Tasks](FIXME) set to run in this Workflow, each labelled by a human-readable key.
+The `tasks` field contains all of the IPVM [Tasks](#4-task-configuration) set to run in this Workflow, each labelled by a human-readable key.

 ## 2.1.7 Exception Handler

 The OPTIONAL `exception` field contains a Task with predefined inputs.
-See the [Exception Handling](#7-exception-handling) section for more.
+See the [Exception Handling](#7-exception-handling) section for more deatil.

 ## 2.2 IPLD Schema